bennage/bennage.github.com/source/_posts/2012-02-01-finding-stuff-in-your-git-repo-2.markdown

 	# return just the file names
 	PS:\> git grep -l monkey

-	# count the number of match in each file
+	# count the number of matches in each file
 	PS:\> git grep -c monkey

-You can pass an arbitrary number of commits after the pattern that you are trying to match.
-Remember a commit can be the id (or SHA) of a commit, the name of a branch, a tag, or one of the special identifier like HEAD.
+You can pass an arbitrary number of _references_ after the pattern you're trying to match.
+By _reference_ I mean something that's _commit-ish_.
+That is, it can be the id (or SHA) of a commit, the name of a branch, a tag, or one of the special identifier like HEAD.

-	# search the master branch, two commits by id,
+	# search the master branch, and two commits by id,
-	# and the commit two before the HEAD
+	# and also the commit two before the HEAD
 	PS:\> git grep monkey master d0fb0d 032086 HEAD~2

+The SHA is the 40-digit id of a commit.
 We only need enough of the SHA for Git to uniquely identify the commit.
-Six or eight character is generally enough.
+Six or eight characters is generally enough.

 Here's an example using the [RavenDB repo](https://github.com/ravendb/ravendb).